enkidevs/curriculum/java/fundamentals/class-dependency-i/do-not-return-references-to-private-mutable-class-members.md

 ---
 ## Quiz

-headline: how well do you know immutability?
+headline: can you identify a security vulnerability?

 question: |
   // What does this code print?